molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 2:46:44</span> No, no!
 But I have my hobbies.
 But, I feel good.
 I don't drink very much.
 I had wine today, that was good, we had Communion today.
 But I don't really drink much, and I try to get to sleep by 11:30 and get up around 6 or 6:30.
 And then try to take a nap on the weekend.
 So yeah, what else?

 <span class="transcript-speaker">LH</span> Are you not fasting?

 <span class="transcript-speaker">Monster, 2:47:19</span> I fasted today.
-I did.I fasted.
+I did.
+I fasted.
 I did.
 I fasted from Wednesday afternoon until Thursday evening.

 <span class="transcript-speaker">LH</span> How can you drink if you're fasting?